lanxiang1017/GEM/README.md

   - step 2. evaluate results: ```GEM/evaluation/evaluate_ecgbench.py```
   - step 3. evaluate reports: ```GEM/evaluation/eval_report.py```

+*Note*
-*Note: You'll need to specify result paths first in all evaluation scripts*
+- 1. You need to specify the result paths in all evaluation scripts
+- 2. If you download our trained GEM-7B model from HuggingFace, you must set the path to ECG-CoCa in the config.json file (under "mm_ecg_tower") before using it.

 ## Citation